Abkeys20/tor-download-web/README.md

 What is the license?
 --------------------
 This project is licensed under the MIT license.
 See the LICENSE file for more information.

+Some code is modified from CSSFlow, which is also under the MIT license.
+See the CSSFlow LICENSE file for more information.